dmenne/breathtestshiny/inst/shiny/include/details.md

 The Wagner-Nelson method is semi-parametric fit that seemingly does not require a fit, so it was used for PDR time series for which the single-curve fit failed.
 The approach is valid for the rising slope of the PDR curve, but uses a fixed value for the trailing part of the curve which has little basis.
 In the legacy package [d13cbreath](https://github.com/dmenne/d13cbreath) I have implemented a method to replace the fixed estimate for the trailing slope by a Bluck-Coward fit, but I do not recommend the method any longer.

-With the population-based methods and the Bayesian (Stan) method, all curves can be fitted successfully.
-Do not use the Wagner-Nelson method, it does not give any 'better' values.
+With the population-based methods and the Bayesian (Stan) method, all curves can be fitted successfully. __Do not use the Wagner-Nelson method__, it does not give any 'better' values.
 Double-peaked excretion curves for which the Wagner-Nelson method was introduced cannot be meaningfully quantified by half-times.
 The problems of using ^13^C PDR time series as surrogates for gastric emptying are much more basic.

 _Sanaka, Yamamoto, Tsutsumi, Abe, Kuyama_ (2005) Wagner-Nelson method for analysing the atypical double-peaked excretion curve in the [13c]-octanoate gastric emptying breath test in humans.
 Clinical and experimental pharmacology and physiology 32, 590-594.